 The immediate directions for this project are to identify the nerve-derived signals and characterize the signaling pathways activated in islet cells that regulate islet structure and acquisition of functional maturation.
 These studies will provide new insight into islet development, and will have important implications for current translational efforts to identify factors critical for the onset of pancreatic dysfunction.

 Henry Ho, Michael Susman, Jay Bikoff, Yun Kyoung Ryu, Andrea Jonas, Linda Hu, Rejji Kuruvilla and Michael E. Greenberg.
 Wnt5a-Ror-Dishevelled signaling constitutes a core developmental pathway that controls tissue morphogenesis.
-Proc Natl Acad Sci U S A. 2012 Mar 13;109(11):4044-51.
-Epub 2012 Feb 17
+PNAS 2012 Mar 13;109(11):4044-51.
+Epub 2012 Feb 17 PDF

 * Equal authors.

 Alissa Armstrong, Yun Kyoung Ryu, Deanna Chieco and Rejji Kuruvilla.
 2011.
 Frizzled3 is required for neurogenesis and target innervation during sympathetic nervous system development.
-J. Neuroscience31 (7):2371–2381
+J. Neuroscience 31 (7):2371–2381 PDF

 Larry S. Zweifel, Rejji Kuruvilla, and David D. Ginty, 2005.
 Functions and Mechanisms of Retrograde Neurotrophin Signaling.
 Nature Reviews Neuroscience 6, 615-625.